Skeena—Bulkley Valley: Geography

 This district includes the cities of Terrace and Prince Rupert, the town of Smithers, as well as the districts of Kitimat, Hazelton, New Hazelton, Stewart, Port Edward, Houston and the villages of Masset, Burns Lake, Granisle, Telkwa and Port Clements.

 Demographics

 History

 This electoral district was created in 2003 from Skeena, some of Prince George—Bulkley Valley and a small part of Cariboo—Chilcotin riding.

 The 2012 federal electoral boundaries redistribution concluded that the electoral boundaries of Skeena—Bulkley Valley should be adjusted slightly, and a modified electoral district of the same name has been contested in elections thereafter.
 The redefined Skeena—Bulkley Valley gained a small portion of territory in the upper Bella Coola Valley from the district of Cariboo—Prince George but was otherwise unchanged.
 These new boundaries were legally defined in the 2013 representation order, which came come into effect upon the call of the 2015 election.

 Member of Parliament

-This riding has elected the following Member of Parliament:
+This riding has elected the following members of Parliament:

-Current Member of Parliament
+Current member of Parliament

-Its Member of Parliament is Taylor Bachrach, who was formerly the mayor of Smithers, British Columbia.
+Its member of Parliament is Ellis Ross, who was formerly a member of the Legislative Assembly of British Columbia for Skeena.